unclealex72/flac-manager/README.md

     {
       "directories" : {
-        "flacPath" : "The root path of your FLAC music library.", "devicesPath" : "The root path where devices get mounted.", "encodedPath" : "The root path of where encoded files are stored.", "stagingPath" : "The root path of the directory where FLAC paths are ripped before they are checked in to the FLAC music library."
+        "flac" : "The root path of your FLAC music library.", "devices" : "The root path where devices get mounted.", "encoded" : "The root path of where encoded files are stored.", "staging" : "The root path of the directory where FLAC paths are ripped before they are checked in to the FLAC music library."
       },
       "users" : [ {
         "name" : "The user's friendly name.",